CommunityToolkit/WindowsCommunityToolkit/.github/ISSUE_TEMPLATE/win32_controls.md

 We have a separate toolkit repo for our Win32 controls that work in WPF or WinForms, please file an issue instead at https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/issues/new

+Otherwise, this issue will automatically be moved to that repo.

 Thanks!
 -->